egenerse/master-thesis/content/apollon_reengineering.typ

 This design ensures: Real-time collaboration, safe updates, consistent state across all clients.

-*Zustand Integration with ReactFlow*: ReactFlow the library responsible for diagram rendering, directly consumes the nodes and edges data from the DiagramStore.
+*Zustand Integration with ReactFlow*: ReactFlow the library responsible for diagram rendering, directly consumes the nodes and edges data from the `DiagramStore`.
 As a result, the Zustand store becomes the central hub for application state.

-Selector middlewares and Subscribers are used to monitor and react to state changes.
-For example, a subscriber can be attached to DiagramStore using an onModelChange listener.
+Selector middlewares and subscribers are used to monitor and react to state changes.
+For example, a subscriber can be attached to `DiagramStore` using an `onModelChange` listener.
 This function is typically passed from the web application’s consumer layer and allows it to respond to updates in the underlying data model.

 Such updates can duplicates library diagram data into webapp diagram data via scheduled HTTP PUT requests to persist the latest diagram state to a backend server.
 In local development, these subscriptions are also used to synchronize state with the browser's local storage, ensuring persistence across sessions.
 This enables users to resume work on previously edited diagrams even after closing and reopening the browser.